juliuskunze/jaxnet/DESIGN.md

 ## How are parameters named?

-JAXnet does not rely on module our parameter names.
+JAXnet does not rely on module or parameter names.
 Parameters are `namedtuple`s only for readability.
 They are named after their defining `@parametrized` function.
 If names clash within the same `@parameterized` function, indices are added in order of execution: